iitp-ppi/BindingRMSD/README.md

 <div align="center">

-**[⭐ Star this repository](https://github.com/eightmm/BindingRMSD)** if you find it useful!
+**[Star this repository](https://github.com/eightmm/RMSD-Pred)** if you find it useful!

-Made with ❤️ for the computational chemistry community
+Made for the computational chemistry community

 </div>